Blackman High School

 Blackman High School is a high school located in Murfreesboro, Tennessee, United States which is operated by the Rutherford County Schools.
 The school was established in 2000 to complement the existing Blackman Elementary School.

 History

 Blackman High School was established in 2000 to provide a primary school for the residents living in western Rutherford County.
+It was the first High School established in Rutherford county since 1972.

 Campus

-All classes at Blackman High have a minimum of one computer for every six students.
-Computers are available in the media center, foreign language lab, and technology lab.
-Each teacher at the school has a multimedia center that includes a TV, computer with TV out, computer network connection, and a printer.